ripenedcat/LucasLifesBlog/content/post/freetech/claw/index.en.md

    ![Free registration on ClawCloud](claw-cloud-free-register.png)

 2. During your first registration, you’ll be asked to set a region and workspace name.
 You can choose Japan or Singapore for faster access.
-In my tests, the Japan region can be directly accessed from mainland China!

 3. Once your workspace is created, you can start creating containers!
 Click on **App Launchpad**.
    ![Japan workspace and App Launchpad](Claw-Cloud-Japan-Workspace-and-App-Launchpad.png)